Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Introduction

-In addition to efficient computability, another desirable property of equilibrium concepts is that any equilibrium in that class approximately maximizes social welfare.
-As the famous example of the prisoners' dilemma illustrates, players can fall into a bad equilibrium by trying to maximize their own payoffs.
-To measure how bad equilibria could be, \citet{KP99} proposed the \textit{price of anarchy} (POA), which is defined as the ratio of the social welfare in the worst equilibrium to the maximum social welfare.
-An argument using \textit{smoothness} is a versatile framework for bounding the POA for a broad class of games.
-For games with complete information, \citet{Roughgarden15} proved that smoothness of games implies a lower bound on the POA of correlated equilibria, \footnote{More precisely, \citet{Roughgarden15} proved this result for a broader class of equilibria called \textit{coarse correlated equilibria}.
-However, this equilibrium concept is unnatural in many situations, as is the concept of Bayes coarse correlated equilibria.} and various classes of games satisfy smoothness. \citet{ST13} later developed a variant of smoothness for mechanism design and provided lower bounds on the POA of correlated equilibria for a large class of mechanisms.
-For Bayesian games, \citet{Roughgarden15incomplete} and \citet{Syrgkanis12} derived bounds on the POA of Bayes Nash equilibria by using the smoothness arguments, but it remains to be seen whether these bounds can be extended to a broader class of equilibria.
-There are several exceptions that considered Bayes coarse correlated equilibria \citep{CKK15,HST15}, but their applications are limited (see \Cref{sec:related-work} for more detailed discussions).
+Another paramount challenge in algorithmic game theory is to bound the \textit{price of anarchy} (PoA) \citep*{KP99,BHLR08} in a broad class of games.
+As each individual seeks their own interests, players in non-cooperative games can fall into a bad equilibrium.
+To measure how bad equilibria could be, \citet*{KP99} proposed the price of anarchy, which is defined as the ratio of the social welfare in the worst equilibrium to the maximum social welfare. \citet*{Roughgarden15} proved that if a game satisfies a property called \textit{smoothness}, the PoA of (coarse) correlated equilibria can be bounded, and various classes of games satisfy smoothness. \citet*{ST13} later developed a variant of smoothness for mechanism design and provided lower bounds on the PoA of correlated equilibria for a large class of mechanisms.

-If there exists an equilibrium concept that satisfies these desirable properties, we can compute an equilibrium efficiently in a distributed fashion and then realize it by introducing a mediator, which enables players to settle into an equilibrium with high social welfare.
-Thus, the following question regarding Bayesian games naturally arises.